-Number of Awards not qualifying 796
+Number of claims not qualifying for assistance 1,400

 Annex 10 MANAGEMENT ACTIONS

 ACTIONS TAKEN BY THE EXECUTIVE TEAM/DIRECTORATES TO REDUCE SPEND / INCREASE INCOME

 Department Items £000 All Spending freeze to continue during first quarter.
 All Introduction of Concerto system to monitor progress against savings targets.
 People Reviews by Adults and Children to identify measures to fund pay back of 2013/14 one-off funding (£13.7 million).
 Regeneration Early implementation of Supporting People 2014-15 saving 1,300